 So it was time to take matters in to my own hands… quite literally.
 See the photo below for proof.??
 Yep, that’s my gluten free chocolate chip cookies recipe in progress!

-Ta-da!
 I decided to recreate those freshly baked cookies I’d been craving and envy-smelling for years.
 And well… they turned out better than I can even remember.

-I based them on a Ben’s Cookies style cookie, which are golden on the outside with a chewy centre and chunky chocolate chips.
+I based them on a Ben’s Cookies style cookie.
+I remember them being golden and crisp on the outside with a chewy centre and chunky chocolate chips.

-Honestly, I don’t say this often – nobody would ever, ever, ever, ever know that they’re gluten free and dairy free.
+And that’s exactly how I’d describe the beauties that my gluten free chocolate chip cookies recipe creates!
+Honestly, nobody would ever, ever, ever, ever know that they’re gluten free and dairy free.

 Fortunately for you, they’re so easy to make too!
 Just mix up your cookie dough, roll into balls and thank me later.

 So the moral of the story is this: why hold your breath waiting for the ‘one gluten free option’ when you can just make your own?
 I know what I’d prefer!
 Here’s what you’ll need to add to your shopping list…